Raycast

 The heart of Raycast is its Store, accessible directly from the command bar.
 Users can install extensions for tools like GitHub, Linear, Notion, Spotify, and Visual Studio Code without leaving the app.
 For example, a developer can type 'pr' to view open GitHub Pull Requests, filter them by status, and even merge them directly from the Raycast interface.
 Beyond the store, 'Script Commands' allow users to run local Bash, Python, or Ruby scripts triggered by keywords.
 You can assign global hotkeys (e.g., ⌥+G) to specific extension commands, making deep functionality instantly accessible.

-Raycast replaces dedicated clipboard managers with a robust, searchable history of everything you copy.
+Raycast replaces dedicated clipboard managers with a solid, searchable history of everything you copy.
 It retains plain text, images, HTML, and file paths for up to three months (unlimited for Pro users).
 You can access it by typing 'Clipboard History' or setting a shortcut like ⌘+⇧+V. A killer feature is the ability to pin frequently used snippets to the top or perform actions on copied text directly—such as converting a copied color code from Hex to RGB or stripping formatting from rich text before pasting.

 Raycast eliminates the need for third-party window managers like Magnet or Rectangle.
 Built-in commands allow you to snap windows to halves, thirds, or quadrants using intuitive keyboard shortcuts.
 For instance, typing 'Left Half' (or using a configured shortcut like ⌃+⌥+←) instantly resizes the active window to fill the left side of the screen.
-It supports multi-monitor setups, letting you throw windows to the 'Next Display' seamlessly.
+It supports multi-monitor setups, letting you throw windows to the 'Next Display' smoothly.
 This feature is native, requiring no extra accessibility permissions beyond what Raycast already needs, keeping your system setup clean.

 Quicklinks allow you to create custom search shortcuts for web services.
 For example, you can configure 'npm [query]' to search the npm registry directly.
 Snippets function as a text expander: type a keyword like '!email' and Raycast instantly expands it into your full email signature or a canned support response.
 Unlike basic text replacement, Raycast Snippets support dynamic placeholders (like {date} or {clipboard}), making them powerful tools for repetitive data entry and communication workflows.